 Years of Experience

-Respondents who have been working for five to nine years make $16.60 per hour on average.
-Broken down by tenure, the largest share of St. Mary's Medical Center employees (37 percent) have one to four years of experience and earn about $12.66 per hour on average.
+For those with five to nine years of experience, average earnings amount to about $18.17 per hour.
+Overall, the greater share of St. Mary's Medical Center folks have one to four years of experience and earn an average $17.47 per hour.

 Certifications and Degrees

 Being a Certified Critical Care Registered Nurse certainly has its perks — salaries approach $38.00 per hour and far exceed the paychecks of those without certification.
 St. Mary's Medical Center workers who hold an Associate Degree Nursing (ADN), Associate Degree in Nursing are also well compensated, earning $28.56 on average.